annoymousCui/GAN-DM/README.md

 ```

 ## Training
-- In the folder recard, each CSV file stores the pixel coordinates of the cytoplasmic centers of synthetic neuron cells within the corresponding content PNG image.
+- In the folder recard, each CSV file stores the pixel coordinates of the centroid of synthetic neuron cells within the corresponding synthetic content image.
 - Download the pre-trained [VGG-19](https://drive.google.com/file/d/11uddn7sfe8DurHMXa0_tPZkZtYmumRNH/view?usp=sharing) model.
 - Run the following command:
 ```